 To improve the quality of our teaching and learning, we measure and assess the impact of our intent and implementation to help us refine and adapt our planning.
 This cycle of monitoring carried out by the Subject Lead with the support of Senior Leaders, ensures our Assessment Policy is followed consistently and is characterised by:

-This presentation shows the standards of work and progress from Year 3 to Year 6 via our identified Golden Threads of Mapping Skills, Location and place and Human and Physical Geography.
+This presentation shows the standards of work and progress from Year 3 to Year 6 via two of our identified Golden Threads of Locational Knowledge and Human and Physical Geography.